The Business of Education in Africa Report

-- Private education in Africa offers a $16-$18 billion investment opportunity over next five years.
+- Private education in Africa offers a $16-$18 billion investment opportunity over the next five years.

 - Additionally, the report provides various solutions to engaging the private sector and exploring public-private partnerships, which can assist in addressing Africa’s educational challenges:

-- The private sector already plays an essential role in education provision in Africa—as observed for example in local pre-primary centers run by the community, in church-affiliated schools, in teacher training colleges.
+- The private sector already plays an essential role in education provision in Africa – as observed for example in local pre-primary centers run by the community, in church-affiliated schools, and in teacher training colleges.

 - There is a significant opportunity for investors, both traditional and impact investors, to support the development of private education in the region